-(b) The death of Jesus on Calvary;
+(b) The death of Yah'shua (Jesus) on Calvary;

 (c) The reconciliation of the world; and

-(d) The eternally living and present Christ
+(d) The eternally living and present Messiah

 2. First Century Local Conditions

-Thus, had it not been for some irreverent behaviour at Corinth, we might not have known what he believed about the Lord's Supper.
+Thus, had it not been for some irreverent behaviour at Corinth, we might not have known what he believed about the Master's Supper.
 Similarly, his letter to the Romans was not a theological treatise designed to set forth the whole Christian faith.
 And any attempt to use it as though it were would be a serious mistake.

 3. Paul's Own View of His Vocation

 When Paul wrote his letters, he was not aware that they would become Holy Scripture.
 He was not aware that future generations would pore over these letters and seek to fit together every thought they contained.
-Certainly, the least thing he would have imagined, when he set himself to send a message to one or other of his Christian communities, was that centuries later men would be building theologies on words thrown off to a secretary, as many of his words were, in moments of intense feeling.
+Certainly, the least thing he would have imagined, when he set himself to send a message to one or other of his Christian/Messianic communities, was that centuries later men would be building theologies on words thrown off to a secretary, as many of his words were, in moments of intense feeling.
 The fact of the matter is that Paul had no great love for systems, and very little faith in the speculations which produce them.
-As far as he was concerned, the wisdom of this world was such a poor thing (1 Cor.1:19-21; 2:13), and mere intellect so bankrupt, and the best formulations of doctrine so pitifully short of the mark, when they tried to measure Christ!
+As far as he was concerned, the wisdom of this world was such a poor thing (1 Cor.1:19-21; 2:13), and mere intellect so bankrupt, and the best formulations of doctrine so pitifully short of the mark, when they tried to measure Messiah!

 4. The New Covenant Way

 The individual facets of the Christian experience cannot in any case be dragged apart and studied as a biologist might study a dissected animal.
 You cannot chop apart justification and sanctification, for example.
 To Paul, these were simply two sides of the same coin.
-God's justifying act was itself the sanctification of the sinner.
-If Christians had placed less emphasis on schemes and systems, and more emphasis on the actual realities of life, where forgiveness can in point of fact be seen any day creating goodness in the forgiven, and doing it by its own inherent power and love, many damaging blunders in the interpretation of the Gospel could have been avoided.
+Yahweh's justifying act was itself the sanctification of the sinner.
+If Christians had placed less emphasis on schemes and systems, and more emphasis on the actual realities of life, where forgiveness can in point of fact be seen any day creating goodness in the forgiven, and doing it by its own inherent power and ahavah (love), many damaging blunders in the interpretation of the Besorah (Gospel) could have been avoided.
 Who that has ever experienced forgiveness does not know that it is the forgiveness itself, and not any subsequent effort of his own, which is the really creative thing, the moral power that structures the future?
 But as it is, endless misconceptions have been caused by isolating the various elements in the Christian experience from one another, and assigning each its place on a chronological chart.